Frémy's salt

 Frémy's salt is a chemical compound with the formula (K4[ON(SO3)2]2), sometimes written as (K2[NO(SO3)2]).
-It a bright yellowish-brown solid, but its aqueous solutions are bright violet.
+It is a bright yellowish-brown solid, but its aqueous solutions are bright violet.
 The related sodium salt, disodium nitrosodisulfonate (NDS, Na2ON(SO3)2, CAS 29554-37-8) is also referred to as Frémy's salt.

 Regardless of the cations, the salts are distinctive because aqueous solutions contain the radical [ON(SO3)2]2−.

 Applications

 Frémy's salt, being a long-lived free radical, is used as a standard in electron paramagnetic resonance (EPR) spectroscopy, e.g. for quantitation of radicals.
 Its intense EPR spectrum is dominated by three lines of equal intensity with a spacing of about 13 G (1.3 mT).

 The inorganic aminoxyl group is a persistent radical, akin to TEMPO.